Sashwat-K/lib-hpcr/README.md

 The library has been developed to simply the process for provisioning HPVS on both IBM Cloud and On Prem.
 For more details regarding HPVS, refer [Confidential computing with LinuxONE](https://cloud.ibm.com/docs/vpc?topic=vpc-about-se)

+This library depends on Sashwat-K/hpcr-encryption-certificate and Sashwat-K/hpcr-contract-schema Go libraries to get latest HPCR certificate and HPCR contract schema respectively.

 ## Usage